Jutho/TensorKit.jl/docs/src/man/intro.md

     *triangle equation* and *pentagon equation*.
 In abstract terms, ``⊗`` is a (bi)functor from the product category ``C × C`` to ``C``.

-For the category ``\mathbf{Vect}``, the identity object ``I`` is just the scalar field, which can be identified with a one-dimensional vector space.
+For the category ``\mathbf{Vect}``, the identity object ``I`` is just the scalar field ``𝕜`` over which the vector spaces are defined, and which can be identified with a one- dimensional vector space.
 Every monoidal category is equivalent to a strict tensor category, where the left and right unitor and associator act as the identity and their domain and codomain are truly identical.
 Nonetheless, for tensor maps, we do actually discriminate between ``V``, ``I ⊗ V`` and ``V ⊗ I`` because this amounts to adding or removing an extra factor `I` to the tensor product structure of the (co)domain, i.e. the left and right unitor are analogous to removing extra dimensions of size 1 from an array, and an actual operation is required to do so (this has in fact led to some controversy in several programming languages that provide native support for multidimensional arrays).
 For what concerns the associator, the distinction between ``(V_1 ⊗ V_2) ⊗ V_3`` and ``V_1 ⊗ (V_2 ⊗ V_3)`` is typically absent for simple tensors or multidimensional arrays.
 However, this grouping can be taken to indicate how to build the fusion tree for coupling irreps to a joint irrep in the case of symmetric tensors.
 As such, going from one to the other requires a recoupling (F-move) which has a non-trivial action on the reduced blocks.
-We return to this in
-[the section on fusion trees](@ref s_sectorsrepfusion).
+We return to this in [the section on fusion trees](@ref s_sectorsrepfusion).
 However, we can already note that we will always represent tensor products using a canonical order ``(…((V_1 ⊗ V_2) ⊗ V_3) … ⊗ V_N)``.
 A similar approach can be followed to map any tensor category into a strict tensor category (see Section XI.5 of [^kassel]).

 With these definitions, we have the minimal requirements for defining tensor maps.
 In principle, we could use a more general definition and define tensor maps as morphism of any tensor category where the hom-sets are themselves vector spaces, such that we can add morphisms and multiply them with scalars.
-Such categories are called ``\mathbf{Vect}``-enriched.
+Furthermore, the composition of morphisms and the tensor product of morphisms are bilinear operations.
+Such categories are called linear or ``\mathbf{Vect}``-enriched.

 In order to make tensor (maps) useful and to define operations with them, we can now